-2. Inadequate Provision of Pedestrian Movement
+Inadequate Provision of Pedestrian Movement

-The lack of sidewalks to provide for pedestrian flow exists throughout the Study Area.
-Since a large portion of land in the Study Area is industrial and vacant, sidewalks have not been developed.
-According to the field survey conducted by the consultants, an estimated one hundred forty-one (141) platted lots did not have sidewalks.
-Sixty-six (66) platted lots had sidewalks which were in "excellent" or "good" condition.
-Overall 56.9 percent of the platted lots surveyed had no existing sidewalks.
+Sidewalks to provide for pedestrian flow throughout the Study Area are lacking.
+Since a large portion of land in the Study Area is vacant, sidewalks have not been developed.
+According to the field survey conducted by the consultant, an estimated 557 (56.1%) land parcels did not have sidewalks.
+Approximately 269 (27.1%) of the land parcels in the Study Area had sidewalks which were in "excellent" or "good" condition.

-3. Lack of Adequate Parking
+Lack of Adequate Parking